belovi/ckan_deploy/README.md

 https://www.vagrantup.com/
 https://www.virtualbox.org/
 # How to run
-- Go to choosen directory n your host
+- Go to choosen directory on your host
 - Run vagrant init at this directory.
 Vagrant will create Vagrantfile in this directory (https://www.vagrantup.com/intro/getting-started/project_setup.html)
 - Clone this repository in this directory replacing Vagrantfile
 - Run 'vagrant up' from this directory